• Start With Strategy, Not Software

 Some B2B brands offer donations in the referrer’s name—fits conservative corporate cultures.

-Disclose tax implications where relevant; large cash programs may need 1099 handling—ask an accountant.
+Disclose tax implications where relevant; large cash programs may need 1099 handling—the FTC's endorsement guides also require disclosure of material connections between referrers and your business.

 Keep Rules Simple (One Page)